iSumsoft » iOS Issues »How to Fix Safari Not Working on iPhone

 Way 5: Turn off Safari Suggestions

-Step 1: Go to Settings and scroll down to select Safari.
+Step 1: Go to Settings and select Safari.

 Turn off Safari Suggestions